InteriorNature/React-Blockchain-Demo/README.md

 I created a React class BlockMiner that creates, stores, and validates the chain using the 'SHA256' hash method of Crypto.

 To do's (any feedback welcome!):
-  1) decide on method to implement form reset
+  1) decide on controller method in order to demo the effect of breaking a chain - leave all data fields editable, so card colors must instantly change from the broken data field down the chain
-  2) decide on controller method in order to demo the effect of breaking a chain - leave all data fields editable, so card colors must instantly change from the broken data field down the chain
+  2) resize rem in css - Create Card and Text Components that overall render smaller across browsers in order to visualize blockchain    breakdown when edits are made